 “We treat employees as units of productivity, workers to do our bidding.
 We interact with people but don’t form relationships.
 Unsurprisingly when we treat people this way they do not feel empowered or motivated.”– Be Understood or Be Overlooked, Mastering Communication at Workplace1

-The belief that one needs to have a different professional self, and thus change the way s/he communicates, is deeply engrossed in almost everyone currently employed.
+Most employees believe that they need to have a different professional self and thus change the way they communicate.
 This has led to the self-formed communication patterns in a workplace that are, in many cases, orthodox.

-People in position of power, without realizing often times send subtle cues of their strength and this can lead for their employees to repress their opinions.
-This notion of unsaid, and often unsettling norms of communication within an organisation are prevalent and have now ingrained themselves quite deeply in organisational society.
+People in positions of power, without realizing oftentimes send subtle cues of their strength and this can lead their employees to repress their opinions.
+This notion of unsaid, and often unsettling norms of communication within an organization are prevalent and have now ingrained itself quite deeply in organizational society.
 Thus, it is important for companies to notice if the currently followed patterns are negatively affecting the company culture.
-If yes, then measures need to be taken to encourage a healthier style of communication.
+If yes, then they musttake measures to encourage a healthier style of communication.

 How Does Your Company Communicate?

 The nature of communication is dependent on the organizational culture and the culture itself is dependent on how the organization communicates.
 However, seldom do companies realize what communication patterns are within the organization and how are they getting affected by them.
 So how do companies get affected because of the communicational patterns they practice?

 Do employees have the freedom to talk?

 Employees value concepts such as job satisfaction, organizational performance, and decision-making processes.
 When it comes to the satisfaction of employees in these factors, open communication plays a vital role (Rogers, 1987) 2.
 Speaking up cultures exist when employees feel a sense of freedom to talk about their negative along with positive opinions.
 This way of communication also demands not to engage in discriminatory practices; all opinions, and from every direction are welcome.